Stamp duty for cars explained

 Finding dual wishbone or multi-link suspension in your prospective new car usually means heading to the more premium end of the hatchback, wagon and sedan markets.
 It also means being pretty selective in the SUV and light commercial segments.

 Using a dual wishbone or multi-link system isn't the be-all and end-all, however.
 Think of them as the best method, like a great recipe for a delicious meal.
 It doesn't make everyone with a frying pan Heston Blumenthal, if you catch our drift.
-Haval, for instance, is touting a multi-link rear end for its new H8, which is commendable, but you still won't confuse it with a Ferrari.
+Haval, for instance, touted a multi-link rear end at the launch of its H8, which is commendable, but you still won't confuse that Chinese machine with a Ferrari.

 As you might guess, semi-independent suspension is where the wheels are still connected but, thanks to inherent flexibility in the connections, can operate with a semblance of autonomy.

-One such system is the De Dion tube which is hardly ever used these days – although suspension geeks will point out that if you want to get a rare glimpse of one then look underneath the Smart ForTwo micro car.
+One such system is the De Dion tube which is hardly ever used these days – although suspension geeks will point out that if you want to get a rare glimpse of one, you should look underneath the Smart ForTwo micro car (if you can still find one in Australia, probably best to head to Europe if you’re really keen).

 Torsion beam setups are relatively cheap and easy to manufacture